Spencer Steer Player Props: Reds vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is first in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the second-best in the league.

-- The Marlins have the 15th-ranked team ERA among all league pitching staffs (4.21).
+- The Marlins have a 4.19 team ERA that ranks 15th among all MLB pitching staffs.

-- Marlins pitchers combine to rank 14th in baseball in home runs allowed (131 total, 1.1 per game).
+- Marlins pitchers combine to surrender 131 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- His most recent appearance came on Wednesday against the Philadelphia Phillies, when the lefty tossed five innings, surrendering three earned runs while allowing six hits.
+- In his last appearance on Thursday, the righty threw six innings against the Philadelphia Phillies, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.